mgb45/teamformer/README.md

 # Teamformer

 Teamformer builds student teams for you.
-The primary objective is to form as few teams as are needed while ensuring constraints are met, and encouraging WAM (weighted average mark/GPA) balance across teams.
+The primary objective is to form as few teams as needed while ensuring constraints are met and encouraging WAM (weighted average mark/GPA) balance across teams.
 The system is a wrapper around a CP-SAT solver using Google OR-Tools.

 Constraint handling includes: